ni/arbitrary-session-management/README.md

     Your `.proto` file must define **two RPC methods** to manage the lifecycle of a session-managed resource:

-    a. `InitializeFile` - Create or Open the Resource
+    `InitializeFile` - Create or Open the Resource (method name can be different)

-    This RPC defines the interface for requesting the creation of a new resource connection (e.g., Open connection to an instrument, opening a file, establishing a database connection) or retrieving an existing one.
+    This RPC defines the interface for requesting the creation of a new resource connection (example, Open connection to an instrument, opening a file, establishing a database connection) or retrieving an existing one.
 This enables session sharing by allowing multiple clients or plugins to access the same resource session when appropriate.

       - **Purpose:** To create or retrieve a session-managed resource.
       - **Typical Use Cases:** Connecting to an instrument, Opening a file for logging, connecting to a database, acquiring a hardware lock, etc.